Olex2/Olex2Manual/Tasks/model_building.md

 - CTRL+A -- selects everything,
 - DELETE -- deletes selected atoms.
 - ESC -- deselects all atoms
 For very many operations in Olex2 the following statement is true: If you have a selection, the operation will act on this selection.
-If you don’t have a selection, the operation will be applied to ALL atoms.
+If you don't have a selection, the operation will be applied to ALL atoms.
 For example, if you have two isotropic atoms selected and type anis, only these two atoms will be made anisotropic.
 If you have nothing selected and do the same, ALL atoms will become anisotropic.
 Olex2 offers several options for selecting atoms individually:
 - Left click with the mouse on an atom or multiple atoms in turn to select one or more atoms.
 - Under Work | Select: